 What should you do to get rid of bleeding gums?
 Let this comprehensive guide help you out.

-Before we discuss the different things that you can do to fix bleeding gums, you should first learn why your gums bleed.
+Before we discuss the different things on how to stop bleeding gums, you should first learn why your gums bleed.
 This will help you understand your situation better and even realize the gravity of it.

 So what are the causes of this condition?
 Here are a few of the most common that could also be to blame for your case:

 Believe it or not, it’s entirely possible for you to brush your teeth too hard.
 Some people think that their teeth can take harsh brushing since it’s made of tough material but it’s not really the case.

 Since your gums are made of softer tissue, it’s way easier to damage than your teeth when you brush them too hard.
 This tends to result in bleeding.

 Lots of people experience bleeding when they floss their teeth which make the entire activity a lot more stressful.
 However, according to some experts, it’s perfectly normal for the gums to bleed when flossing for the first time.

-Why do gums bleed when flossing?
 Mostly it’s because you apply too much force when inserting the floss in between your teeth.
-Due to its size, it can easily create a cut into your gums since it’s soft.
+Due to its size, it can easily create a cut into the soft gum tissue.
 So if you’re not careful, there’s a good chance that your improper flossing technique will always cause your gums to bleed.

 There are two kinds of gum conditions that you can experience.

 Gingivitis is considered as the mild form that is commonly experienced by the general populace today.
-It’s characterized by irritated, red, swollen, and inflamed gums that surround the teeth known as the gingiva.
+It’s characterized by irritated, red, swollen and inflamed gums that surround the teeth known as the gingiva.

-It’s often caused by plaque buildup on your teeth, causing your teeth to be infested by bacteria that can irritate your gum line.
+Often caused by plaque buildup on your teeth, causing your teeth to be infested by bacteria that can irritate your gum line.
 It won’t just irritate your gingiva that makes your gums bleed easily but can also cause tooth decay.

 Periodontitis is the other and more serious type of gum disease that can be the very reason why your gums won’t stop bleeding.
 It’s described as the condition that damages bones and soft tissue that supports your teeth.

-This condition makes your gums tender, sore, puffy, and darker so it’s easier to damage when pressure is applied.
+This condition makes your gums tender, sore, puffy and darker so it’s easier to damage when pressure is applied.
 This causes bleeding and it usually doesn’t stop right away.

 There are a few ways how dentures can cause gum bleeding.
 Some of the most common examples are the following:

 So if you’re pregnant, menopausal, or going through your monthly menstruation cycle, it’s highly likely that your gums will bleed more easily.
 Those who are altering their hormone levels can also expect to experience gum bleeding frequently.

 If your teeth are damaged, it can also make your gums more prone to bleeding.
 The very things that caused your cavities could be damaging your gums and causing it to bleed.

-Bleeding disorders like hemophilia, leukemia, and thrombocytopenia, as well as diabetes can also cause your gums to seriously bleed.
+Bleeding disorders like hemophilia, leukemia, thrombocytopenia, as well as diabetes can also cause your gums to seriously bleed.
 This is mostly because they prevent the body to heal and stop the bleeding right away.

 Some medications also cause gum bleeding as a side effect.
 It’s best to research about the prescription drugs that you’re taking to learn if they’re making your gums bleed.